 If you want to live off the grid in Quebec then you will need a reliable bear spray, my personal recommendation is to use one that is effective against all types of bears Click here to check it out on Amazon.com

 Quebec’s capital city is Quebec City, and Montreal has one of the strongest economies in the province.
-If you are planning to move here to live off the grid then you will have to learn French, as most people in this province speak french as their primary language.
-In some areas, you will have some difficulties if you do not speak french as not a lot of people speak English.
+If you are planning to move here to live off the grid then you will have to learn French, as most people in this province speak French as their primary language.
+In some areas, you will have some difficulties if you do not speak French as not a lot of people speak English.
 Quebec is an economic hub, and around 20% of Canada’s GDP comes from this province.

 Quebec is famous for the thousands of lakes and rivers, in fact, there are around 500k lakes in this province, although some argue that if you take into consideration the smaller lakes which are not actually categorized as lakes the number would be in the millions.
 Quebec is also the main provider of maple syrup, around 70% of the global market is supplied by this province.
 Living off the grid in this province is possible although it can get somewhat expensive.

 Quebec has a fairly high population density in the south, and the cost of buying a house and property is extremely high.
-The housing sector is similar to Ontario, a lot of foreign investors bought a lot of properties thus driving the prices up and the average Canadians can not afford to buy a house or an apartment.
+The housing sector is similar to Ontario, a lot of foreign investors bought a lot of properties thus driving the prices up and the average Canadian can not afford to buy a house or an apartment.
 If you want to compare this province to its western neighbor then check out my recent article Off grid living in Ontario ( The Heartland Province ).

 For the most part, Quebec has a humid continental type climate, all 4 seasons are present, summers tend to be hot and the winters tend to be cold.
-The average summertime temperatures are between 70 °F and 90 °F ( 21C and 32C ), the average winter temperatures are between 23 °F and 7 °F ( -5C and -14C ).
+The average summertime temperatures are between 70 °F and 90 °F ( 21C and 32C ), and the average winter temperatures are between 23 °F and 7 °F ( -5C and -14C ).
 The high humidity plays a major role in the local weather, and often the weather can change drastically in a matter of hours.
 If you want to compare this province to a state then check out my recent article Off grid living in Missouri ( The Show-Me State ).

 Quebec has one of the best climates and the mildest weather for growing crops in the country.
 The most commonly grown crops here are soybeans, oats, corn for grain, maple, nuts, and fruits.
 Quebec is the world-leading producer of maple syrup, and it is one of Canada’s leading producers of dairy products, fruits, berries, and nuts.
 Generally speaking, you will have no problem growing crops, especially in the southern parts.
 If you want to take a look at a province that has a lower cost of living and population density then check out my recent article Off grid living in Saskatchewan ( Canada’s Breadbasket ).